 - muscle twitching

 If poisoning is suspected, seek immediate medical attention.
+Call your local poison control center, 911, or local emergency services.
 Treatments may include administering sodium bicarbonate as an antidote, dialysis, and supportive care.

 Interacts with warfarin